 - The photocathode releases electrons in proportion to the amount of light that hits it.

 - The electrons are attracted to the electrodes (dynodes) which have an increasingly positive charge along the PMT.
-This accelerates the electrons and, as they accelerate, they gain kinetic energy resulting in multiple electrons being released from the dynode for each electron that hits it.
+This accelerates the electrons.
+As they accelerate, they gain kinetic energy resulting in multiple electrons being released from the dynode for each electron that hits it.
 This serves to multiply the original signal.

-- The total electrons hit the final anode and the current produced forms the signal that the pre-amplifier receives.
+- The total electrons hit the final anode and the current produced forms the signal received by the pre-amplifier.

 This converts the current produced at the anode of the PMT to a voltage pulse.
 The amplitude of the voltage pulse is directly proportional to the charge produced at the anode and, therefore, the amount of light received by the PMT, which is proportional to the number of gamma photons that hit the scintillation crystal.

 For each scintillation formed, the calculated absorbed energy (Z value) that caused it depends on the energy of the gamma photon that was emitted from the patient and the proportion of the energy that was absorbed into the crystal.

 The gamma photon energy absorbed by the scintillation crystal depends on its interaction with that photon which results in a spectrum of Z values.